Sherman5A/usw-interactive-systems-coursework/report/report.md

 inaccessible website can damage the user's experience or completely prevent a person using the website.
-To ensure all donors and users can use Preloved Pets' service, Web Content Accessibility Guidelines (WCAG) Level 2 (AA) will be folowed.
-Notable guidelines include:  colour contrast, including alternate text, heading hierachies, non-descriptive links, and bad keyboard navigation.
+To ensure all donors and users can use Preloved Pets' service, Web Content Accessibility Guidelines (WCAG) Level 2 (AA) will be followed.
+Notable guidelines include:  colour contrast, including alternate text, heading hierarchies, non-descriptive links, and bad keyboard navigation.

 The outcomes are: